Company Voluntary Agreements in commercial property

 The clothing chain Next is the latest business to argue that CVAs that reduce rents have provided competing businesses with an unfair advantage.
 They believe that companies are being rewarded for bad performance and that those organisations that have managed their financial affairs well are suffering as a result.

 The future of CVAs

 There can be no doubt that CVAs have been beneficial to a number of companies facing insolvency.
 Nor can it be said that CVAs are involved in the majority of insolvency processes; in 2017, CVAs were involved in just 1.8% of all insolvencies.
 However, the call for reform is growing louder and it does seem as though the system will be reassessed in the near future.

-Landlords across the sectors are collaborating to fight specific CVAs and legal challenges are also being mounted against the use of CVAs in this method to reduce rental payments, with the majority arguing that landlords are being unfairly prejudiced against.
+Landlords across the sectors are collaborating to fight specific CVAs and legal challenges are also being mounted against the use of CVAs in this way to reduce rental payments, with the majority arguing that landlords are being unfairly prejudiced against.
 The future for CVAs will largely depend on whether legislators consider this type of use an abuse of the system and whether this abuse outweighs the benefits of CVAs to those businesses that use them in a less questionable manner.

 If you are a landlord and have been asked by your tenant to consider a CVA, you can contact Helen Porter in the Litigation team on 023 8071 7425 or email email@example.com.
 For general enquiries contact Hayley Steer on 023 8071 7412 or email firstname.lastname@example.org.

 This is for information purposes only and is no substitute for, and should not be interpreted as, legal advice.
 All content was correct at the time of publishing and we cannot be held responsible for any changes that may invalidate this article.